yingweiwo

 Hepatotoxicity

-All adverse reactions in breastfed infants reported in France between January 1985 and June 2011 were compiled by a French pharmacovigilance center.
-Of 174 reports, ketoprofen was reported to cause adverse reactions in 8 infants and to be one of the drugs most often suspected in serious adverse reactions, such as esophageal ulceration, erosive gastritis, meningeal hemorrhage, and renal insufficiency.
+The French National Center for Drug Vigilance compiled all adverse reactions reported in breastfed infants in France between January 1985 and June 2011.
+Of the 174 reports, ketoprofen was reported to cause adverse reactions in 8 infants and is one of the most frequently suspected drugs for serious adverse reactions (such as esophageal ulcers, erosive gastritis, meningeal hemorrhage, and renal insufficiency).

 References